 What does butternut canker look like?
 Infected areas (called cankers) tend to be most noticeable on large branches or tree trunks, where long fissures in the bark form.
 Several cankers may grow together leading to bark that is distorted and has a mangled appearance.
 Smaller cankers also form around leaf or branch scars.
 These cankers are sunken and black, with white margins and folds of bark around the edge.
 Cankers girdle branches and trunks, cutting off nutrients and water, leading to progressive dieback above the canker.
 Trunk cankers will eventually kill trees.
 A single trunk canker can kill a young sapling, while several cankers combined may be needed to kill an older tree.

 How do I save a tree with butternut canker?
-There is no cure (i.e., fungicide treatment) for butternut canker.
+There is no cure for butternut canker.
 Trees with trunk cankers will most likely die.
 If branch cankers are found early, removal of the affected branches can prevent the spread of the disease to other parts of the tree.
 Prune out smaller branch cankers by cutting six to eight inches below the canker.
-Disinfect pruning tools after each cut by dipping them for at least 30 seconds in a 10% bleach solution or a 70% alcohol solution (spray disinfectants that contain at least 70% alcohol can also be used).
+Disinfect pruning tools after each cut by treating them for at least 30 seconds with a 10% bleach solution or preferably (because of its less corrosive properties) a 70% alcohol solution (e.g., rubbing alcohol or certain spray disinfectants).
+If you use bleach, be sure to thoroughly rinse and oil tools after pruning to prevent rusting.

 For more information on butternut canker: Contact your county Extension agent.